 Total Skin Electron Beam Therapy

-Total Skin Electron Beam Therapy (TSEB) is a radiation treatment that treats the patient’s entire skin surface.
-It is used to treat Cutaneous T-Cell Lymphoma (CTCL) and/or Mycosis Fungoides, a type of lymphoma that affects the skin.
+Total skin electron beam therapy (TSEBT) is a radiation treatment that treats the entire surface of your skin.
+It is used to treat cutaneous T-cell lymphoma (CTCL) and/or mycosis fungoides (MF), a type of lymphoma that affects the skin.

 In standard radiation treatments for cancer, multiple radiation beams enter the body from different angles.
 These pass through the tumor inside, and then continue straight through, exiting on the other side of the body.
 All tissues in the path of the beams are exposed to radiation, which can lead to side effects.
-If we were to treat the entire skin surface like this, the entire body would be exposed to radiation.
-This could cause many unwanted side effects.
+If we were to treat the entire skin surface like this, the entire body (including all internal organs) would be exposed to radiation.
+This could cause many side effects.

-Other areas of the body, including the soles of the feet, the scalp, and the perineum (area between the anus and testicles in men and anus and vagina in women) are treated separately, since they are not well exposed during the treatment.
+Other areas of the body, like the soles of the feet, and the perineum (area between the anus and testicles in men and the area between the anus and vagina in women) are treated separately.
+This is because they are not well exposed during the treatment.

-During the treatment, your therapist will leave the room.
-They can hear and speak to you through a microphone from a control room.
-You may hear the machines working, but you will not feel the radiation and it is not painful.
-It can be uncomfortable to be standing in these positions for so long.
-Let your therapist know if you are having any trouble.
-You are not “radioactive” after treatment and it is safe for friends and family to be around you.
+During the treatment, your therapists will leave the room.
+They can see you, hear you, and speak to you through a microphone from a control room.
+You may hear noises from the machine, but you will not feel the radiation.
+The treatment is painless.

 What is spot treatment?